cdeil/sphinx-tutorial/README.rst

 0. TODO
 -------

+* Write and improve notes for most steps
-* Add lots of little exercises
+* Add lots of little exercises for each step
-* Post on Github as ``sphinx-tutorial``
-* Add final version to the repo?
-Intermediate versions?

 1. Introduction
 ---------------